AlonVizniuk/ExamOOP/README.md

 - **VIP Discounts**: VIP customers receive percentage-based discounts
 - **Gift System**: Customers can receive and open gifts
 - **Type Safety**: Uses enums for customer and payment types

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

-## License

-This project is for educational purposes as part of an OOP examination.